MultiSafepay/docs/content/payments/methods/wallet/applepay/payment-flow.md

 The customer selects Apple Pay and completes payment on your checkout page.

 [Redirect flow](/api/#apple-pay---redirect)
-The customer selects Apple Pay at checkout and is redirected to a MultiSafepay payment page.
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) and then to Apple.

 {{< /details>}}